 In 2018, Stack Overflow released its annual collection of software development statistics.
 Part of the published data reflects the number of professional programmers and CS students across countries.
 Stack Overflow infers these numbers from active accounts whose owners program regularly and frequently.

 According to Stack Overflow, the global programmer population reached 21 million in 2018.
-Out of these 21 million, a little over a million programmers come from major outsourcing destination in Latin America.
-The charts below show how many developers there are in this LatAm destinations versus Eastern Europe and Asia.
+Out of these 21 million, a little over a million programmers come from major outsourcing destinations in Latin America.
+The charts below show how many developers there are in these LatAm destinations versus Eastern Europe and Asia.

 Software Developers in Latin America

 Software developers in Asia

 Speaking of how reliable these figures are, ComputerWorld estimated the 2017’s global number of software developers at 18,2 million.
 Factoring in students, this largely correlates with the 21 million quoted by Stack Overflow.

 How Skilled are Software Developers in Latin America?

 In software outsourcing, more doesn’t always mean better.
 Had the opposite been true, India would’ve topped all global software development charts.
 So are the 1+ million developers from LatAm really hirable?
 One way to evaluate the software development potential of a region is by looking at global programmer rankings.
 This article will zoom in on the programmer charts from TopCoder and HackerRank.